google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

       })
       .catch(error => console.error('grabFrame() error:', error));

-You can try this out in the demo below — if you're using a browser that supports `ImageCapture`:
+You can try this out in the demo below — if you're using a browser that supports the Image Capture API:

 * The `<video>` displays a stream from a camera via `getUserMedia()`.